All in One Paint for Furniture + Cheap Herringbone Accent

 Using a multi-tool to cut overhanging popsicle sticks off the drawer front.

-The next day I cut them again, but I got a little bit smarter, and I clamped a piece of wood over them so they wouldn’t wiggle off from the saw.
+The next day, I cut them again, but I got a little bit smarter, and I clamped a piece of wood over them so they wouldn’t wiggle off from the saw.
+It worked!!

 So then I put some natural colored wood filler all over the sticks to fill in the gaps.

-So then I cleaned everything off and top-coated the drawer with 3 coats of matte poly and a foam sponge.
+So then I cleaned everything off and top coated the drawer with 3 coats of matte poly and a foam sponge.
+Learn your options for topcoats for painting furniture here.

-closeup of natural wood herringbone pattern on drawer
+closeup of natural wood popsicle pattern on drawer

 And here’s what it looks like now!!